GCI Liberty (GLIBA)

 Share Issuance

-- The net proceeds from this rights offering are intended for general corporate purposes, including working capital, capital expenditures, debt repayment, potential acquisitions, or opportunistic investments.
+- The proceeds are designated for general corporate purposes, including working capital, capital expenditures, debt repayment, and potential strategic acquisitions, investments, or partnerships.

 Capital Expenditures